 “I [told Cannon] ‘I’m gonna put you in charge of the whole hospital.
 Even though you’re a dentist, you’re still a doctor,’” Cain said.
 “He said ‘Well, whatever you want me to do, I’m gonna do.’
 When [the inmates] knew Dr. Cannon was there, everybody just settled in.
 Everything was perfect, and while he was the dentist at Angola, I never had one letter about poor treatment.”

 Cain was the second speaker after Darrel Vannoy, the current warden at Angola.
 The speakers that followed were Cannon’s LSU teammates Warren Rabb, Jimmy Field and Don “Scooter” Purvis.
 Rabb told an anecdote about how Cannon discovered Rabb’s real first name was Samuel and called him “Sam.”
 Rabb countered by calling Cannon “William.”
 The two men did this for the entire 62 years they knew each other.

 Following the players was LSU coach Ed Orgeron, who spoke not only about Cannon, but about the entire 1958 LSU team.

-“1958 National Championship football team: you set the standard that all players and coaches who wear the purple and gold live by today,” Orgeron said.
-“Number 20, the grit and spirit you showed in that historic run on Halloween night will forever live in every coach and player at LSU.
+“1958 National Championship football team— you set the standard that all players and coaches who wear the purple and gold live by today,” Orgeron said.
+“No. 20, the grit and spirit you showed in that historic run on Halloween night will forever live in every coach and player at LSU.
 We love you, Billy.”

 "He made a mistake like we all do.
 He paid the price," Field said.
 "I put my arm around him and said 'Billy, you know what it is to be redeemed.
 The LSU family has forgiven you, has accepted you and they love you.'"